Air Liquide Healthcare: an approach based on value in healthcare

 By listening to and understanding the needs of patients and healthcare professionals, we progressively shifted from supplying products or medical devices toward supplying a range of services.
 These days, we are convinced that an approach based on value is the only way to meet the current challenges of the healthcare system and ensure its sustainability.

-That's why, in 35 countries around the world, we are working alongside all healthcare players to meet the major challenges they face.
+That's why, over 30 countries around the world, we are working alongside all healthcare players to meet the major challenges they face.
 As a long-standing partner of healthcare teams and a healthcare player in patients' homes, Air Liquide Healthcare works closely with physicians and health authorities.

 Both at the hospital and at home, in person or remotely, in times of calm or crisis, in large cities or in medical deserts, we work for the benefit of the patient by placing them at the heart of everything we do, with the ambition of being useful to the community.